yb172/experiments/fsms/Tic-tac-toe.md

 ```

 Interesting note here is that our FSM actually doesn't check the game board - it is only responsible for transitions between states.
 So when we receive "Move 1,1" from O we would first try to trigger FSM event and if that succeeds - we would check if that event caused O to win (then issue "O wins" event) or draw (then issue "draw" event).
 Else - let X make move (issue "pass move to X" event).

+## Step 2.
+Game logic

+So it turns out FSM could help us to "guard" state transitions but it doesn't have logic because we have to issue events outside of FSM (as was discovered in "[most useless machine](./Useless.md)").
+What logic do we need?
+Let's consider what are the events that we have:

+* X joins - no logic here
+* O joins - no logic here either
+* X moves - move should happen inside the board on an empty slot.
+Also after this event happens we have to decide what comes next:
+  * If X have 3 consequtive Xs - then it's "X wins"
+  * If there are no more free slots - then it's "Draw"
+  * Otherwise "Pass move to O"
+* O moves - same as for "X moves" but for O

+And that is it.
+So we don't have a lot of logic.

+Next question: which interface should `GameMatch` provide to the user of this interface?
+It should be same for both X and O but should behave differently for X and O, and provide methods that are related to events:

+* `func (g *Game) Join() (*Player, error)` - returns `Player` instance.
+First caller would get instance for X, second - for O
+* `func (p *Player) Move(row, col int) error` - make a move

+One last thing that we wound need is game board where we would store moves and check if win or draw condition happened. `Board` would provide methods:

+* `func Create() *Board` - creates new board
+* `func (b *Board) Move(row, col int, label Label) error` - make a move
+* `func (b *Board) CheckWin() bool` - check if move resulted in win
+* `func (b *Board) CheckDraw() bool` - check if there are no more free slots.
+This actually could be enhanced to check if there are no winning moves possible.

+`Board` actually has no need to be accessible outside of `thegame` package so it could be package private: `board`.

+A few things came up while implementation was in progress:

+* It seems better to have `Player` in a separate package so that it could not access `GameMatch` private fields and would only use public methods
+* Check if move is valid (e.g. cell has not been used) should be performed in callback for `leave_<state>` key.
+Reason - if check is not passed - no transition should happen.
+However it is not very convenient to pass arguments to event, type assertion is needed
+* Having set of events for X and for O resulted in some not-nicely-looking funcs in `event-helpers.go`.
+Alternative would be to have a single event: `join`, `move`, `win`, `pass`, but then we would have to guard move sequence ourselves.
+Which actually might be better, since we wouldn't have to have duplicate events, states, and these functions.
+Instead there will be one more field to track - last player, and few more checks for appropriate events.
+I'll try to refactor the code later.